pozadkey/pozadkey/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Damilare Ajakaiye
 =========================================================================================================================================

-Flutter & Backend Engineer
+Web & Mobile Engineer
 --------------------------

-I'm a self-taught software engineer who enjoys crafting web and mobile applications on the internet using Javascript and Flutter.
-Having a good understanding of Flutter, HTML and CSS, I'm able to build scaleable applications on the web and craft from development to deployment on Android and iOS platforms, while rendering server-side applications with Node.js.
-I'm always on the look out for technical and professional opportunies to improve my skill-set and experience for building an outstanding User Experience.
+As a self-taught software engineer, I find great fulfillment in crafting web and mobile applications on the internet, harnessing the power of JavaScript, TypeScript, and Flutter.
+My proficiency in these technologies enables me to create scalable web applications and oversee the entire development-to-deployment process on both Android and iOS platforms.
+Additionally, I possess strong skills in building server-side applications using Node.js.

+I maintain a perpetual curiosity for new technical and professional opportunities, driven by my unwavering commitment to enhancing my skill set and broadening my experience in the pursuit of creating exceptional user experiences.

 *   🖥️  [View My Portfolio](http://pozadkey.com)
 *   ✉️  You can contact me at [hello@pozadkey.com](mailto:hello@pozadkey.com)